mjkim21-dev/mjkim.github.io/docs/03-Component-Selection/Component-Selection.md

 **Choice:** Option 1: The CSMS15CIC0, is a surface mounted display button.

 **Rationale:** The reason this button was chosen is because of its characteristics.
 With a display button, you do not need to worry about the life cycle.
-The button has an IC, which means no moving parts, which is very good for reliability.
+The button has an IC, which means no moving parts, making it very reliable.
 Also, this button can very easily be used with the controller on which Subsystem A2 is placed.

 ## Microcontroller Selection